David F. Duncan

-David F. Duncan (born in Kansas City, Missouri on June 26, 1947) is president of Duncan & Associates, a firm providing consultation on research design and data collection for behavioral and policy studies.
+David F. Duncan (born June 26, 1947) is president of Duncan & Associates, a firm providing consultation on research design and data collection for behavioral and policy studies.
 He is also Clinical Associate Professor in the Department of Community Health at Brown University School of Medicine.

 Education

 He graduated with a B.A. in psychology from the University of Missouri–Kansas City, and completed graduate work in criminology at Sam Houston State University.
 He earned the degree of Doctor of Public Health from the University of Texas Health Science Center at Houston with an interdisciplinary concentration in behavioral sciences, epidemiology, biostatistics, and program and policy evaluation.
 He later earned a postdoctoral diploma in alcoholism early intervention and treatment effectiveness research from Brown University.